 As you go through the steps, the goal is to help you clear that you are not that other person and your needs can be completely different.
 And you are allowed to understand and listen to your own needs without letting this unhelpful comparison cloud how you want to show up at this moment.

 I hope you plan on picking up this book on self-esteem to start to learn how to ditch the quest for high self-esteem and instead focus on self-acceptance.
-To continue receiving tips straight to your inbox, subscribe to my email newsletter.
-And as always I encourage you guys to continue nurturing your mind body and soul whatever that looks like for you guys.

 This post contains affiliate links, and I may earn a commission if you make a purchase through these links at no extra cost to you.
 You are under no obligation to use these links.